Hyprtxt/fresh_marionette/readme.md

 ### Use without Puppeteer

-The test runner can be user without puppeteer, just import `freshTestWrapper`
+The test runner can be used without puppeteer, just import `freshTestWrapper`

 ```ts
 import { assertEquals } from "https://deno.land/std@0.177.0/testing/asserts.ts";